Francis Dunnery: 2000–2003: Return to music

 In 2000, inspired by watching a televised Shakti concert, Dunnery later admitted he "realised there was still a musician in me, and that I had to be as true to that side of my character as I was being to the other sides."
 He decided to re-engage with the music business by returning to the UK for the first time in five years to play a few concerts, and by creating his own internet-based record label, Aquarian Nation, with the intention of releasing his future albums as well as albums by other artists.

 For the UK tour, Dunnery formed a new backing band called The Grass Virgins, featuring second guitarist Dave Colquhoun, bass guitarist Matt Pegg, and singer/keyboard player Erin Moran, followed soon afterwards by a larger tour and support slots with Hootie and the Blowfish.

 Dunnery's first new album following his comeback was Man, released in 2001.
 On the album, Dunnery said: "I was very depressed when I wrote the 'Man' CD.
 It was a difficult birth.
 I was going through such turmoil in my life.
 My mother was dying, my relationship was ending, and in complete contrast, my daughter Ava was being born.
 [But] I think I'm at peace with that side of my life now."
 Dunnery toured the UK to promote Man, accompanied by Matt Pegg on bass guitar.
 A live album – Hometown 2001 – was recorded 14 June 2001 at the Whitehaven Civic Hall in Cumbria and released later the same year.

 During 2002, Dunnery played on and produced several albums released on Aquarian Nation.
 The first of these releases was Chris Difford's I Didn't Get Where I Am, with whom Dunnery also toured to promote the album.
 This was followed by John & Wayne's debut Nearly Killed Keith, and Songs From the Mission of Hope, the debut album by Stephen Harris.

-In 2003, Dunnery performed with former It Bites members John Beck, Dick Nolan and Bob Dalton at the Union Chapel, with the event was recorded and released on DVD as Live at the Union Chapel the following year.
+In 2003, Dunnery performed with fellow former It Bites members John Beck, Dick Nolan and Bob Dalton at the Union Chapel during the headline slot of an Aquarian Nation showcase.
+Dunnery and Beck performed 'Hunting The Whale' and Nolan and Dalton then joined them for 'Still Too Young To Remember'.
+The event was recorded and released on DVD as Live at the Union Chapel the following year.